wework/plasma/docs/gitbook/README.md

 # Introduction

 WeWork creates inspiring shared workspaces, with an emphasis on community.
 Our operations are complicated, so we design and build our own internal digital tools to meet our business needs, and to manage our global network of buildings and members.
-Plasma is a design system created for these internal business tools.
+The [Plasma design system](#system-design) is created for these internal business tools.

 ### What is WeWork?